Memories of Guanajuato (coffee with a drug dealer)

 “He has to be in Salamanca soon, for some ‘business’.”

-It wasn’t long before we had to leave; I casually mentioned that I had heard he had to get a bus to Salamanca, to which he replied sounding not at all as though he was going to deal drugs (which, when I thought about it later, really shouldn’t have been so surprising).
-So we pitched up by the side of the road outside another busy theatre in Guanajuato town centre, waiting for the bus that would take the Capt’n to the central bus depot where he could catch his coach.
+It wasn’t long before we had to leave.
+I casually mentioned that I had heard he had to get a bus to Salamanca.
+I was closely looking for any signs that Capt’n Pulos’ was really off to deal drugs, but he was giving nothing away (which, when I thought about it later, really shouldn’t have been so surprising).
+Anyway, we eneded up stood by the side of the road outside a busy theatre in Guanajuato town centre, waiting for the bus that would take the Capt’n to the central bus depot where he could catch his coach.

 Time went by, and the bus didn’t show.
 That is to say, the right bus didn’t show.
 The Capt’n ran up to one bus, shouted at the driver for a bit, who shouted back, the end result being that the bus was not going to the right place.
 As we waited, the Capt’n got more and more anxious, worrying that he would not make it to his business dealings (pun intended) on time.